HiddenTrail/rf_basics/exercises/07_setup_and_teardown.md

 **Objective:** Your task is to modify your test suite to use setups and teardowns to perform common test steps before and after each test case.
 To accomplish this, you'll need to define a setup and a teardown keyword that encapsulate the common test steps for opening and closing the browser, and then use these keywords in the test suite.
 Here are the steps:

 1. Add a *** Keywords *** section to the test suite file.
 2. Define a new keyword called Open Browser.
+(If there is not already)
 3. Define a new keyword called Close Browser.
+(If there is not already)
 4. Move the Open Available Browser and Close Browser keywords from the test case to the new Open Browser and Close Browser keywords, respectively.
 6. Add a Suite Setup setting to the test suite that calls the Open Browser keyword.
 7. Add a Suite Teardown setting to the test suite that calls the Close Browser keyword.